Modern Homes For Sale

 Green Roof: Instead of traditional shingles, a green roof is covered with soil and plants.
 This roof absorbs rainwater rather than corralling it into a storm sewer, provides superior insulation against both hot and cold weather, absorbs carbon dioxide, creates oxygen, and helps to counteract the steamy summer temperatures in urban areas.

 Greywater Recycling System: The water that goes down the drain after you wash dishes, do laundry, or take a bath is known as greywater.
-It accounts for 50-80% of wastewater generated by a household.
-When the water from this use is diverted to the home’s toilets, you now have a greywater recycling system estimated to reduce a household’s water consumption by an average of 30%.
+It accounts for 50-80 percent of wastewater generated by a household.
+When the water from this use is diverted to the home’s toilets, you now have a greywater recycling system estimated to reduce a household’s water consumption by an average of 30 percent.

 Home Envelope: A home envelope is the entire exterior of your house, including the walls, roof, foundation, doors, and windows.
 The level of environmental integrity of the home envelope is what determines your house’s degree of energy efficiency.